sciZer0/newdiscoveries/a/README.md

 So, the question is what is THE REAL REASON that this free-falling 20 kg object during every second is moving the distance different in size.

-Science wrongly believes that this difference in the distances (9.8 m) is due to the different-in-size Work that Gravitational Force (Invisible Hand) is doing during every second.
+Science wrongly believes that this difference in the distances (9.8 m) is due to the "different-in-size" Work that Gravitational Force (Invisible Hand) is doing during any given second.

-Unfortunately, "official" science is absolutely wrong.
+Unfortunately, science is absolutely wrong.

 And right now I will give you the explanation of what is the real reason for this difference in the distances.

-Please extremely carefully study this table below describing the free-falling of the 20 kg object (or apple) during every second  (5 seconds in total) — especially the Inertial Distance (D2) being moved by the object during every second (red-colored column).
+Please carefully study this table below describing the free-falling of the 20 kg object (or an apple) during every second  (5 seconds in total) — especially the Inertial Distance (D2) being moved by the object during every second (red-colored column).

 <p align="center">
   <img src="/assets/images/table.png"/>